8ballsftw/MoreHomes/README.md

 start the server with ```npm run server-dev```

-to seed your own photos to AWS, create a folder named "homePhotos", and place one folder per home inside. upload with ```npm run photo-seed```
+*NOT REQUIRED* to seed your own photos to AWS, create a folder named "homePhotos", and place one folder per home inside. upload with ```npm run photo-seed```

 default port is 3004